 Mount Defiance is the second peak we have bagged in the home court 100 series.
 This trail is well engineered and distributes the 4000 ish feet of elevation gain over 5 to six miles.
 Trekking poles are handy near the top and can be helpful with the decent but no technical climbing was required.

-I recently downloaded the Gaia GPS app for the iphone.
+A little background before getting to the Gaia GPS Review… I recently downloaded the the Gaia app for the iphone.
 I was a little nervous about the price ($30 for the app and another $10/yr. for the premium features).
-I was delighted to find that it was worth every penny.
+Once I got past the price of the Gaia app and subscription I was delighted to find that it was worth every penny.

 This was the first bucket list item on my sailing bucket list series…